Skip to content

 Writing the SQL Statement

 The next step is to write a SQL statement to insert multiple records into the database.
-In order to insert multiple records, we need to use the INSERT INTO statement multiple times.
+In order to insert multiple records, we can use a single INSERT INTO statement with multiple value sets.
 Here is an example of how to insert multiple records into a MySQL database:

 <?php